There’s a lot to think about when you’re considering relocation, especially if you’re a dog owner.

 The first of several West Coast cities we’ll mention, San Francisco is a wonderful place for dogs and their owners to live.

-San Francisco has plenty of restaurants that are welcome towards pets, and it also offers dog owners plenty of outdoor spaces to walk and play with their pet.
+San Francisco has plenty of dog-friendly bars as well as restaurants that welcome pets.
+There are also tons of great dog parks in San Francisco for your pup to walk and play.
 Even the city’s most famous park – Golden Gate Park – offers four different off-leash areas for your pooch.

 San Francisco is a supremely walkable city – it is ranked as the second most walkable city by some authorities.
 But if your intended destination lies outside of walking distance, you needn’t grab your car keys; you can just jump on board the cable car with your pooch if you need to get around – four footers are welcome aboard.